AshGw/litecrypt/README.md

-## What's litecrypt ?
+## What is litecrypt ?
 Just a library I cooked up for personal use to secure some files, you probably don't need this but if you do, here's an overview:

-### Cryptography:
+### Encryption
-AES-256 CBC leveraging primitives from the `cryptography` library (didn't come up with my own encryption algorithm all of a sudden) supporting both fast & very computationally intensive encryption for data.
+AES-256 CBC leveraging primitives from the `cryptography` library with added features also supporting both fast & very computationally intensive encryption.

-### Database Integration:
+### Database Integration
-This was totally random but I needed some way to store encrypted files and figure out a way to associate each file with its specific encryption key, which with this setup is automatically done.
+Needed some way to store encrypted files and figure out a way to associate each file with its specific encryption key, which with this setup is automatically done.
-### GUI:
+### GUI
-This is here so I won't have to write code everytime when doing the same process over and over again.
+This is here to automate the need to write code everytime when doing the same process over and over

 ## Installation